GoogleCloudPlatform/dataflow-cookbook/README.md

 - *advanced*: pipelines with not so usual use cases, such as Timely and Stateful DoFn examples

-- *extra*: what could not fit in the other section.
+- *extra*: what could not fit in the other sections.

 ## Setting up the environment